Chrysopelea taprobanica

-Chrysopelea taprobanica, the Sri Lankan flying snake or Indian flying snake, is a species of gliding snake distributed in India and Sri Lanka.
+Chrysopelea taprobanica, the Sri Lankan flying snake or Indian flying snake, is a species of gliding colubrid snake distributed in India and Sri Lanka.
 It can glide, as with all species of its genus Chrysopelea, by stretching the body into a flattened strip using its ribs.
 The snake is known as "dangara dandaa - දඟරදන්ඩා" in Sinhala, due to its folding postures.

+Taxonomy

+Chrysopelea taprobanica belongs to the genus Chrysopelea, which contains four other described species.

+Chrysopelea is one of five genera belonging to the vine snake subfamily Ahaetuliinae, of which Chrysopelea is most closely related to Dendrelaphis, as shown in the cladogram below: